mrismanaziz/Reforestation/README.md

-## Why couldn't the lifeguard save the hippie?
-He was too far out, man.
+## Why did the burglar hang his mugshot on the wall?
+To prove that he was framed!